-The Council of Europe’s youth campaign No Hate Speech (2012-2018) was doing just that by fighting online hate speech in all its forms.
-The campaign showed the danger of online hate speech both to democracy and the individual person.
+The Council of Europe’s youth campaign No Hate Speech Movement did just that: it fought online hate speech in all its forms and showed the danger of online hate speech both to democracy and the individual person.

 By promoting media and internet literacy, the campaign tried to enable young people not only to avoid, but actively fight cyber-bullying and cyber-hate, directed at themselves or others.

 It aimed at developing youth participation and citizenship online, supplied participants with tools for constructive responses to hate speech and supported them in standing up for human rights – online and offline.

 Between 2012 and 2018 the campaign covered 45 European countries.
 In 2020, the No Hate Speech Movement was transformed into an independent European network and keeps making progress.